-The cross-government definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The Domestic Abuse Act 2021 definition of domestic violence and abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over and must be personally connected.
+This can be as: intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

 - psychological

 - physical

 - sexual

+- financial

-- financial - emotional
+- emotional

 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+This can also be a single incident or pattern of incidents.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Children can be victims of domestic abuse which can have a detrimental and long-term effect on their health, well-being, development and ability to learn.
 Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Operation Encompass operates in most police forces and is there is assist schools to provide practical and emotional support to children.
+If this system is being used the police would contact the DSL before coming to school.
+They operate a helpline which is available from 8am-1pm Monday-Friday on 02045139990.
+The National Domestic Abuse helpline is a confidential service and can be contacted 24 hours a day on 0808 2000 247.

-So-called 'honour-based' violence (including Female Genital Mutilation and Forced Marriage)
+So-called 'honour-based' abuse (including Female Genital Mutilation and Forced Marriage)

-So-called 'honour-based' violence (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour-based' abuse (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBV are abuse (regardless of the motivation) and should be handled and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBV, or already having suffered HBV.
 If staff have a concern regarding a child that might be at risk of HBV or who has suffered from HBV, they should speak to the DSL (or Deputy).
 As appropriate, they will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.
 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach (see following section).